ClarkCGA/moore_phase_6/README.md

 ![image](https://github.com/user-attachments/assets/b835e85c-ead8-4cdf-86e1-56bd1533b4ff)

 * After mahalclass has finished running, add the resulting mahalmangrove raster to your map window
 * Toggle transparency and inspect the result
-	* Mahalanobis is a soft classifier, meaning that
+	* Mahalanobis is a soft classifier, meaning that it outputs typicality values representing how similar the classified pixel is to those identified in the training samples.
+Larger typicality values indicate that the identified pixel is more similar to the training samples.
-* Here, the mangrove class is underrepresented, so I will digitize more training sites and rerun the makesig and mahalclass tools
+* From this first run, we see that the the mangrove class is underrepresented, so more training samples will need to be added.
+Here, I go back to 'trainmangrove' polygon in the composer window and digitize 2-3 more training sites in areas where the model missed.
+If I saw overprediction in areas that are not mangrove, I would delete training sites in those areas.

 ![image](https://github.com/user-attachments/assets/b6207035-2690-4905-ab36-6ed8b0711078)

-* With just a few times iterating by adding one or two training sites each time and then running the tools again, I get a much better prediction.
+* After iterating through these steps a few tmes, digitizing a few new training sites, then running makesig and mahalclass, then refining further, I have a classification I am happy with.
+	* It is important to take an iterative approach to digitization rahter than classifying all of the mangrove at once, as this results in a much more accurate final product.

 ![image](https://github.com/user-attachments/assets/e5ca74d1-9c07-4eca-a2e5-54a5d1b08da7)

-* To apply the classification to the image, first reclassify all values larger than 0.001 to create a mask of predicted mangrove
+## Create Mangrove Mask

+* To apply the classification to the image, we first have to change this from a soft classification to a hard classification, meaning that all of the pixels identified as mangrove are assigned a value of 1, and all pixels not mangrove are assigned a value of 0.
+To create this hard classification, use the reclass tool to reclassify all values less than 0.01 as zero, and any values greater than 0.01 as 1.
-	* The Mahalanobis classification typically results in very small values, you can choose any value you see fit, usually between 0.01 and 0.001
+	* The Mahalanobis classification typically results in very small typicality values, you can choose any cutoff value you see fit, usually between 0.01 and 0.001.

 ![image](https://github.com/user-attachments/assets/4be7c38b-0c46-49be-a803-926186dd7a8b)

 ![image](https://github.com/user-attachments/assets/cbe425d8-64c7-423f-bc7d-b8490d3929c3)

+## Add Mangrove to the Landcover Layer

-* Next, Select the landcover layer, press ‘D’ to open the digitize pane.
+* To add the classified mangrove to the landcover layer, first select the landcover layer, press ‘D’ to open the digitize pane.
 * Choose the 2024 landcover layer as the raster layer to update, and the new class ID as 1.
-Check ‘Use Mask file’ and select the reclassified mangrove classification
+Check ‘Use Mask file’ and select the reclassified mangrove classification from the previous step.

 ![image](https://github.com/user-attachments/assets/0bca2467-17d2-4428-adbf-285c7eac6996)